2ndQuadrant/postgres-installer/README.md

     - git clone https://github.com/2ndQuadrant/postgres-installer.git
 - Create new directory(Builds) on root of the Postgres Installer code
     - mkdir Builds
 - Create new sub-directories inside Builds directory(this will reflect platforms for which you are going to generate a new installer.
-Folder names should be the same as bellow) i,e
+Folder names should be the same as bellow) i.e.
     - Windows
     - Linux
     - OSX